 What is a Discretionary Trust?

-Discretionary trusts are generally established for asset protection or tax purposes.
+Discretionary family trusts are generally established for asset protection or tax purposes.
 The main advantages include:

-o Property held in a trust is legally protected from creditors.
+- Property held in a trust has legal protection from creditors.
 A creditor cannot take trust property in bankruptcy or liquidation (unless the debt was originally a trust debt).

-o Tax minimisation as individuals are entitled to a 50% Capital Gains Tax exemption under a trust.
+- Tax minimisation as individuals have a 50% Capital Gains Tax exemption under a trust.

 The trustee (a person or legal entity) is the legal owner of the trust property.
 Although not having beneficial interest, the main obligation of the trustee is to manage the discretionary trust in accordance with the terms.